 Welcome.
 Use this Guide to find resources on Citation and Documentation Styles.
 Each style has resources you can find at Forsyth Library and online, as well as a quick guide to the types of sources most often cited.
 APA, MLA, and Chicago Manual of Style are covered, with additional styles, writing help, and how to use and manage your resources responsibly.

-Always check your assignment instructors and with your instructor about which citation style format and edition to use.
+Always check your assignment instructions and with your instructor about which citation style format and edition to use.

 Frequently Asked Questions:

 A citation is a reference to a source of information used in your research.
 Using a citation tells your readers that certain material in your work came from another source.
 It also gives your readers the information necessary to find that source again.

 Besides just following directions for an assignment, citing allows you to give credit to the writers and researchers who've come before you while sharing information about the sources you used with future writers and researchers who are reading your work.
 This allows your readers to differentiate between what parts of your work are your original ideas and what parts are information and ideas from others.